 Jack Whitten: A Painter’s Painter Gets His Long-Overdue Recognition

-Many of the pioneering Black artists of the “post-war” period were largely neglected by the western art world despite their significant contributions.
-Nonetheless, throughout the decades they have persevered in their vision.
-In the last decade, however, western institutions have been waking up to these artists’ legacies, finally curating first major retrospectives.
-And of course the markets have followed suit.
-In this series we chart their careers, highlighting their artistic evolution and motivation in relation to the world around them.
+In the “post-war” period, many pioneering Black artists were largely neglected by the Western art world despite their significant contributions, and persevered regardless.
+In the last ten years Western institutions have been waking up to these artists’ legacies.
+They are finally curating first retrospectives – and of course the markets have followed suit.
+In this series we chart their careers, highlighting their artistic evolutions and motivations in relation to the world around them.
 This time Jack Whitten, who throughout his career never stopped reinventing himself, pushing the possibilities of painting and its making, honoring the people he admired.

 The fifty-year mastery of late US American painter Jack Whitten (b.
 1939), one of the most inventive and experimental of abstract painters, has been disregarded until recently.
 The artist died in 2018 and this year Berlin’s Hamburger Bahnhof hosts his first major exhibition in Europe, with thirty works: Jack’s Jack.